wayuto/runner/README.md

 ## Configuration

 The project uses a `config.py` file to manage configurations.
 You can set the default compiler, shell, and other settings in this file.

-## Contributing

-Contributions to the Runner project are welcome.
-Please ensure you follow the existing code structure and maintain the coding style.